typelevel/Laika/docs/using-laika/output.md

 If you are using the sbt plugin you can use several of its task for generating PDF files:

-* `laika:pdf` for transforming a directory of input files to a single PDF file
+* `laikaPDF` for transforming a directory of input files to a single PDF file
-* `laika:generate pdf <other formats>` for transforming a directory of input files to PDF and other output formats with a single parse operation
+* `laikaGenerate pdf <other formats>` for transforming a directory of input files to PDF and other output formats with a single parse operation
-* `laika:site` for generating a site optionally containing API documentation (scaladoc) and PDF files.
+* `laikaSite` for generating a site optionally containing API documentation (scaladoc) and PDF files.

 See [Using the sbt Plugin] for more details.